-7 PERFORMANCE TARGETS AND OTHER MEASURES
+6 PERFORMANCE TARGETS AND OTHER MEASURES

-SAFETY, COMPLIANCE AND OUR ENVIORNMENT Goals Actions Performance Measures To Make safety our first priority and provide a safe environment. and visitors by holding a minimum of three Board/Management Risk committee meetings and nine Staff H&S committee meetings per year.
-Three Risk committee meetings and nine Staff H&S committee meetings held per year.
-Review/audit the Safety System and Risk Register each year.
-Conduct an internal annual audit of the Safety System and Risk Register.
+SAFETY, COMPLIANCE AND OUR ENVIRONMENT Goals Actions Performance Measures To Make safety our first priority and provide a safe environment.
+Maximise safety for all staff, passengers and visitors by holding a minimum of three Board/Management Risk committee meetings and nine Staff H&S committee meetings per year.
+Three Risk committee meetings.
+Nine Staff H&S committee meetings held per year.
+Review/audit of the Safety System each year.
+Conduct an annual internal audit of the Safety System.
 Report on Health and safety management and provide statistical data in the monthly board reports.
 Monthly board reports contain a Health and Safety Report.
 Ensure the Company meets all of its safety, security and environmental obligations.
 To facilitate NZTA's annual safety audit.
 Passing the NZTA annual audit and maintain the Rail Service Licence.
 Reduce accidents for staff, contractors and customers Reduce lost time accident rates Target zero lost time injuries.
-FINANCIAL Goals Actions Performance Measures Grow company revenues from the trading activities.
-Achieve financial performance that represents an acceptable rate of return on investment Revenue increasing year on year and at least a break even result is returned.
-BUSINESS AND DEVELOPMEN T Goals Actions Performance Measures Maintain passenger numbers Market and sell the train trips using best practice and appropriate tools Invest in a minimum of two promotional campaigns a year with industry partners.
+FINANCIAL Goals Actions Performance Measures Maximise the long term sustainable shareholder value.
+To implement strategic actions which will increase the long term shareholder value of the company.
+Achieving the level of agreed annual budget.
+BUSINESS AND DEVELOPMEN IT Goals Actions Performance Measures Maintain passenger numbers Market and sell the train trips using best practice and appropriate tools.
+Identify and undertake a minimum of two promotional campaigns a year.
+Achieve the agreed annual budget of passengers per annum.
 Develop and implement strategies and initiatives to maximise resource use.
-Initiatives to maximise the productivity of human resources and capital are employed while taking into account potential opportunities and strategic considerations Carry at least 80,000 passengers per annum.
-Two new initiatives are implemented to improve business performance.
-CUSTOMER SERVICE Goals Actions Performance Measures
+Initiatives to maximise the productivity of human resources and capital are employed while taking into account potential opportunities and strategic considerations Two new initiatives are implemented to improve business performance.

+CUSTOMER SERVICE

+Goals Actions Performance Measures

 Provide outstanding customer service to our valued customers Provide consistent and quality service that exceeds the expectations.
+Maintain at least an 85% Trip Advisor customer satisfaction rating.
+Maintain a 4.5/5 in overall satisfaction on our customer survey.

+INFRASTRUCTURE

-Maintain at least an 85% Trip Advisor customer satisfaction rating and 4.5/5 in overall satisfaction on our in-house customer survey.
-INFRASTRUCTURE Goals Actions Performance Measures Provide and efficiently maintain infrastructure to meet the needs of our Infrastructure maintenance is carried out with a minimum amount of disruption to No recorded significant delays to regular scheduled train trips. customers. out affecting train trip operations.
+Goals Actions Performance Measures

+Provide and efficiently maintain infrastructure to meet the needs of our customers.
+No recorded significant delays to regular scheduled train trips due to maintenance issues.
 Maintain an Asset Management Plan.

+SHAREHOLDERS

-SHAREHOLDERS Goals Actions Performance Measures Engage with shareholders annually on opportunities for the company to contribute, or assist where possible, with Council's community outcomes (as listed in the annual plan) Consult with shareholders on matters to be included in the company's Statement of Intent.
-The Board and/or Management of the company to have engaged with Shareholders in the last year.
+Goals Actions Performance Measures

+Engage with shareholders annually on opportunities for the company to contribute, or assist where possible, with Council's community outcomes (as listed in the annual plan) Meet with Shareholders at least once per year.

 Bring to the attention of the shareholder any strategic or operational matters where there may be conflict between the Council's community outcomes and those of the company and seek the shareholder's view on these.
 Consult with shareholders at the earliest possible time on matters where conflict may or could result.
 All relevant matters that have been escalated to shareholders.

 Keep the shareholders informed of all substantive matters.
 On a 'no surprises' basis advise shareholders promptly of any substantive matter that has the potential to impact negatively on shareholders and the company with a particular focus on the media.
 All substantive matters to be reported to shareholders within 24 hours.